descarteslabs/descarteslabs-python/README.md

 - All the REST client types, such as `Metadata` and `Raster`, now support `get_default_client()` and `set_default_client()` instances.
 This functionality was previously limited to the Catalog V2 `CatalogClient`.
 Whenever such a client is required, the client libraries use `get_default_client()` rather than using the default constructor.
 This makes it easy to comprehensively redirect the library to use a specially configured client when necessary.

+### Geo package

+- The `GeoContext` types that originally were part of the Scenes package are now available in the new `descarteslabs.geo` package, with no dependencies on Scenes.
+This is the preferred location from which to import these classes.

 ### Utils package

 - The `descarteslabs.utils` package, added in the previous release for the AWS client only, now exists in the GCP client as well, and is the preferred location to pick up the `DotDict` and `DotList` classes, the `display` and `save_image` functions, and the `Properties` class for property filtering in Catalog V2.
+- The `display` method now has added support for multi-image plots, see the API documentation for the `figsize`, `nrows`, `ncols` and `layout_direction` parameters.

 ### Property filtering

 - The `property_filtering.GenericProperties` class has been replaced with `property_filtering.Properties`, but remains for back compatibility.
-- Add `isnull` and `isnotnull` to property filtering.
+- Property filters now support `isnull` and `isnotnull` operations.
+This can be very useful for properties which may or may not be present, e.g. `properties.cloud_fraction.isnull | properties.cloud_fraction <= 0.2`.

+### Configuration and Authentication

+- The `Config` exceptions `RuntimeError` and `KeyError` were changed to `ConfigError` exceptions from `descarteslabs.exceptions`.
+- `Auth` now retrieves its URL from the `Config` settings.
+If no valid configuration can be found, it reverts to the commercial service (`https://iam.descarteslabs.com`).

+### General
+- Dependencies for the descarteslabs library have been updated, but remain constrained to continue to support Python 3.7.
+- Numerous bug fixes.

 ## [1.11.0] - 2022-07-20